Pingumaniac/Pingumaniac/README.md

 * 🪐 Summer 2024: CS 7999: Master's Thesis Research
 * 🌙 Fall 2024: CS 5239: Cyber-Physical Systems: Foundations and Project, CS 5281: Principles of Operating Systems I, CS 7999: Master's Thesis Research

-#### My plan over summer 2023 is to implement a functional programming language based on "Functional Programming Application and Implementation" by Peter Henderson.
+#### Over the summer 2023, I implement a functional programming language based on "Functional Programming Application and Implementation" by Peter Henderson.
 Thus, I will complete all the exercises in Scheme from "Structure and Interpretation of Computer Programs" by Gerald Jay Sussman, Hal Abelson, and Julie Sussman.

 ## 🌕 Sample Courses that I would like to take while PhD